asaflevi0812/IDEA/README.md

 # RUN: example backup, index and lookup #

 ### backup
-create a deduplicated backup from a given dataset path.
+The following command creates a deduplicated backup from a given dataset path:

+`destor <dataset_path>`

 The entire directory will be recursively backed up in the backup directory defined in destor.config (discussed below).
-`destor <dataset_path>`

 ### naive index
 to create a naive index from the currently stored deduplicated backup - run the following command.
 The index will be stored in the HDD part index directory defined in destor.config (discussed below).
 `destor -n`